galaxyproject/usegalaxy-playbook/README.md

 1. Use `find` and `sed` to alter paths in env.sh

-1. Recreate virtualenvs in deps using `{{ instance_root }}/python/bin/virtualenv venv`,
-   but this requires removing `include/python2.7`, `lib/python2.7`, and copying site-packages from the old venv to the new venv.
+1. Recreate virtualenvs in deps using a local copy of virtualenv but this requires removing `include/python2.7`, `lib/python2.7`, and copying site-packages from the old venv to the new venv.
 Obviously not a sustainable model.

 License
 -------